 On the tip of Lofoten, you can experience the island of Røst and many other islands, islets and reefs.
-These are the home to the largest number of nesting birds in Norway.
-Close by you will find "Skomvær" lighthouse the final post overlooking the Atlantic Ocean.
+These are the home to the most significant number of nesting birds in Norway.
+Close by you will find "Skomvær" lighthouse the final post overlooking the Atlantic

 If you go to the Island of Moskenes, the nature element really will captivate you.
 Go on a boat trip through Moskstrømmen, characterised as one of the fiercest and dangerous maelstroms in the world, brings you to the "outside" of Lofoten.

-You can also visit the incredibly lively fishing village of Nusfjord, where you can discover intertwining building area, which evolved at the end of the nineteenth century and the beginning of the twentieth century.
-This gives Nusfjord its uniqueness.
+You can also visit Nusfjord - the incredibly lively fishing village.
+Here you can discover the intertwining building area evolved at the end of the nineteenth century and the beginning of the twentieth century.
 Here archaeologists have uncovered evidence of the earliest "industrial fishing" in the Nordland region.
 Diggings have revealed settlements from the fifth century.

 In Henningsvær the fishing village`s history goes a long way back regarded the fishing activities on Lofoten.
 Beautiful place with the mountain at its back and otherwise surrounded by the sea Henningsvær earlier was a natural spot for starting fishing tours.
 Unlike many other fishing villages, the population of Henningsvær has remained stable in recent years, and there are still over 500 people living there.